 Gazella Galore debuted as a burlesque artist on 12/7/13.
 It was the first time I had been on the stage since I left Jubilee in 2005.
 I was ridiculously nervous that night, and the video reveals a leggy Bambi-like performer walking to and fro, and attempting to seduce the audience according to the lessons she learned in a burlesque workshop that was showcasing the students that evening.
 As awful as I thought my performance was that night, I was hooked back into the scene.
 The stage had been calling me for awhile…

-In four years, I have travelled to various parts of the country attempting to fit in as a strip-tease artist and build a brand.
+In five years, I have travelled to various parts of the country attempting to fit in as a strip-tease artist and build a brand.
 I perform 5-10 times a month, which is quite a lot for the burlesque world.
 But as I experienced in the ballet world, it isn’t really a good idea to try to force something you are not.

 I began to wonder what is the difference between a burlesquer and a showgirl???
-Especially after my performance on the Las Vegas Burlesque Festival stage when one of the legends (I think it was Dusty Summers,) approached me and lovingly raved about my burly act and told me “I always wanted to be a showgirl!” back in the day.
+Especially after my performance on the Las Vegas Burlesque Festival stage when one of the legends (I think it was Tiffany Carter,) approached me and lovingly raved about my burly act and told me “I always wanted to be a showgirl!” back in the day.
 What does that mean?
 Do the legends not consider themselves showgirls?

 Fast-forward to today.
 Gazella has dropped her burlesque image (as well as “Galore”) and continues to shape and define Gazella back into the showgirl I should be.
 I purposely have walked away from the previous title of “burlesque artist” due to my interest in keeping the showgirl alive since Jubilee took it’s last bow in February 2016.